Is Singapore worth visiting? Is Singapore Expensive? Read all about Singapore from both a Tourist and a Business Traveler Viewpoint. Plus, FOOD!!!

 And yes, I’m probably exaggerating a little bit but trust me, as long as you play by the rules, you shall be totally fine and have the time of your life in this bubbling city filled with many interesting attractions (most of them totally free of charge).

-During my most recent visit to Singapore I was able to see the city as a tourist as well as a business traveler and here’s my different takes on what to expect from both sides of the spectrum.
+During my most recent visit to Singapore I was able to see the city as a tourist as well as a business traveler and here are my different takes on what to expect from both sides of the spectrum.

-Tip of Wonders: If you’re arriving to the airport during day time hours, the MRT (metro) is the best non-expensive option by far.
+Tip of Wonders: If you’re arriving at the airport during daytime hours, the MRT (metro) is the best non-expensive option by far.

 However, if you’re arriving late at night, my best suggestion is to try out Black Lane for airport transfer in Singapore.
 Traveling by a black limo is pretty dope yo!

-Singapore as a Tourist AKA how to enjoy without filing for bankruptcy
+Singapore on a Budget AKA how to enjoy without filing for bankruptcy

 It is also likely that you’re probably going to spend more money in 2 days than on 2 weeks in Vietnam.
 Honestly, I’m still in total shock after paying 6 USD for a bowl of Pho soup!